-I wanted the foreground fairly diffuse so I quickly mixed up some Sap Green and a bit of Cadmium Yellow Medium and formed an interesting spread of wide strokes which I finally decided looked like brush and bushes with some gaps for rocks.
+I wanted the foreground fairly diffused, so I quickly mixed up some Sap Green and a bit of Cadmium Yellow Medium and formed an interesting spread of wide strokes, which I finally decided looked like brush and bushes with some gaps for rocks.

-As the paper continues to dry the painted strokes spread less and less.
+As the paper continues to dry, the painted strokes will spread less and less.

-I went to the palette and mixed some Pthalocyanine Green and Alizarin Crimson to get a grayish cool green.
+I went to the palette and mixed some Phthalocyanine Green and Alizarin Crimson to get a grayish cool green.

-I started implying some pine trees across the horizon using my #8 round red sable.
+I started adding some suggestions of pine trees across the horizon using my #8 round red sable brush.